 Do not allow users to grant consent to un-managed applications

 Risk: Before an application can access organizational data, a end-user must grant the application permissions.
 By default, all users can consent to applications for permissions that don't require administrator consent.
 By allowing users to give apps access to data, users can easily acquire useful applications and be productive.
 However, this configuration can represent a risk if it's not monitored and controlled carefully.
 There is even a possibility of data exfiltration from the tenant.
 Attackers can maintain persistent access to services through these integrated apps, without relying on compromised accounts.

-Protection: Azure Active Directory provides two core protections to mitigate the risk.
+Protection: Microsoft Entra ID provides two core protections to mitigate the risk.

 - Modify how end-user consent applications

 - Enable the administrator consent workflow

 When modifying how end-user consent applications, organizations can choose from three options:

 Disable user consent - End-users cannot grant permissions to any apps.
 Users can consent to apps - End-users can only consent to apps published by a verified publisher and registered in the tenant.
 Users can consent to all apps - This option allows all end-users to consent to any permission, which doesn't require admin consent.